-Cauliflower curry is a tasty, cozy, and easy one-pot recipe you can make with a few simple ingredients in about half an hour.
+Cauliflower curry is a tasty and easy one-pot recipe you can make in 30 minutes for a delicious weeknight dinner.

 Cauliflower